LearnOnDemandSystems/docs/lod/vm-auto-login.md

 ---
-title: "Windows Automatic Login"
+title: "Automatic Login for Windows Virtual Machines"
-description: "Description of document."
+description: "Configure a Windows virtual machine to log in automatically without the need to enter a username and password."
-isPublished: false
+isPublished: true
 ---

-# VM Automatic Login
+# Virtual Machine Automatic Login

 Virtual machines (VMs) can be configured to log into Windows automatically when the VM is booted.
 The steps to configure automatic login are different, depending on the virtualization fabric and remote controller that is used.